Peixe2b/Peixe2b/README.md

-- 👋 Oi, eu sou o @Peixe2b
+- 👋 Hi, I'm @Peixe2b
-- 👀 Estou interessado em game development
+- 👀 I'm interested in game development
-- 🌱 atualmente estou aprendendo C# e Ruby
+- 🌱 I'm currently learning C# and Java
-- 💞️ procuro colaborar em ajudar outras pessoas
+- 💞️ I try to collaborate in helping other people